 NTCRA Flow Chart

-DOE will maintain an Administrative Record for the project and has established an Information Repository for the public.
+DOE maintains an Administrative Record for the project and has established an Information Repository for the public.

-The Information Repository, or IR, is a collection of F-Complex documents and materials that will include the Historical Site Assessment (HSA), Engineering Evaluation/Cost Analysis (EE/CA), Community Involvement Plan (CIP), Fact Sheets, Frequently Asked Questions pertaining to the F-Complex project, and F-Complex photos.
-Hard copies of the documents are available for review.
+The Information Repository, or IR, is a collection of F-Complex documents and materials that includes the Historical Site Assessment (HSA), Engineering Evaluation/Cost Analysis (EE/CA), Action Memorandum (AM), Community Involvement Plan (CIP), Fact Sheets, Frequently Asked Questions pertaining to the F-Complex project, F-Complex photos, and other project information.
+Hard copies of the documents are available.
 The IR also has a copier if you would like to make copies of project documents.

 The physical location for the IR is: